Notify URL When Stuff Changes in Xero - Webhooks

 In the mean time, we have a number of options on how we can make the syncing of data more efficient using existing GET API polling methods – we will update this thread when we have more news to share.

-We are sorry we can’t do better right now, it is not from lack of desire on our part.
+We are sorry we can’t do better right now, it is not from lack of desire on our part, and we are working in the background to put in place the infrastructure to provide this.

 Eliot Slevin commented